 Joint Communications is located at 1854 East Liberty Street in Vandiver Village, Missouri, and serves all of Audrain County for a coverage area of 697 square miles with a population of 25,500 people (2010 Census).

-Staff includes 7 full-time Telecommunicators, 2 part-time Telecommunicators, 3 full-time Communications Supervisors, the Assistant 911 Director, and the 911 Director.
-There is a minimum of two telecommunicators on duty at all times to answer incoming and outgoing communications.
+Staff includes 8 full-time Telecommunicators, 4 part-time Telecommunicators, 2 full-time Team Leaders, the Operations Manager, the Assistant 911 Director, and the 911 Director.
+There is a minimum of two telecommunicators on duty at all times to answer calls and coordinate communications.

 Upgrades to the communications equipment and computer software were made when Mexico Public Safety Dispatch and Audrain County Sheriff’s Dispatch consolidated to form the Joint Communications Center in October 1999.
 These upgrades allowed for even better service to the county.
 At that time the Vandalia Police Department elected to continue to operate their communications center for the Vandalia Police Department, Vandalia Fire District, and Van-Far Ambulance District.
 Audrain County Joint Communications and Vandalia Communications acted as backup sites for each other, so if anything happened to one center there would be no disruption of service to the residents and visitors of Audrain County.